rodekruis/text_mining/scrape_newspapers/README.md

 contains the title, newspaper name and index of all articles that were scraped, as well as a column for marking the relevance as `True` / `False`.
 It is saved as `articles_processed/articles_summary_{keyword}_{country}.csv`.
+2) Automisation of the annotation process.
+Based on the the summary dataframe, this script checks the title for words that indicate the relevance or not.
+The result (True/False/blank) is written to the column `topical`.
+Possible outcomes:
+    - Still require manual inspection of the article title and text --> left `blank` This is based on the keywords in `keys_manual_check` in the Config file.
+    These are be words that have ambiguous meaning: e.g. river Niger in Mali (relevant), or country Niger (not relevant for floods in Mali).
+    - Non topical / not relevant artciles --> `False`
+    This is based on the keywords in `Article_nontopical_{country}.txt`.
+Keyword examples are: countries outside target country, 'you searched for', words related to the target word, but in a different sense: e.g. flooding a 'stadium' with people, or a 'market' is flooded with cheap products.
+    - Topical or relevant articles --> `True`
+    This is based on the keywords in `Article_topical_{country}.txt` and `Locations_{country}.txt`.
+Article_topical_{country}.txt contains words that
+    indicate relevance, e.g. the target country president's name, the name of the people ('maliens' for Mali, 'français' for France), etc.
+    Locations_{country}.txt contains a selection of (larger) cities and provinces in a country, e.g. from Wikipedia.
+A complete list of a country's locations is not used, since it may also include very small villages that are recognised in parts of words and therefore falsly treated as True by the script, e.g. village 'Da' in Mali is recognised in the word 'indonDAtion'.
+It is wise to check a sample of the annotation results (in Excel), to see if they are correct and to find more words to add to the (non)topical lists.
+Note: all keywords need to be written in lower case and with accents.
-2) For all articles that still require their relevancy to be assessed, the user will be shown the title of the article, and prompted to evaluate it as relevant (`y`/`n`).
+3) For all articles that still require their relevancy to be assessed, the user will be shown the title of the article and prompted to evaluate it as relevant (`y`/`n`).
 There is also the option `i` to view the article text, and `q` to quit and save the current results.
+Only titles will be shown of articles where the cell in column `topical` is left blank.
-3) The text from all articles with relevance marked as `True` is saved to a new file, `articles_processed/articles_all_topical_{keyword}_{country}.csv`.
+4) The text from all articles with relevance marked as `True` is saved to a new file, `articles_processed/articles_all_topical_{keyword}_{country}.csv`.

 Usage: